Gas Leak At Indian Chemical Plant Kills 11 - UrduPoint

 Local police commissioner RK Meena, said that by Thursday afternoon 11 people had been confirmed dead.

-B K Naik, district hospitals coordinator, said 1,000 had initially been hospitalised but by the afternoon around 600 remained receiving treatment, with none in a critical condition.
+B K Naik, district hospitals coordinator, said 1,000 had initially been hospitalised but by the afternoon around 600 remained in treatment, with none in a critical condition.

 "This is a calamity," Naik told AFP.